CodeCorico/MemoryOverflow-agent/README.md

 ### Issue conventions

 When an Agent post a new issue, MemoryOverflowAgent checks if it follows [the conventions](https://github.com/CodeCorico/MemoryOverflow/blob/master/CONTRIBUTING.md).
-Otherwise he post a comment on the issue that explains how to fix the message and add the `needs: user story/bug format` label.
+Otherwise he posts a comment on the issue that explains how to fix the message and add the `needs: user story/bug format` label.

 If an Agent fix its issue, he has to add a new comment in it so that MemoryOverflowAgent checks again the format.If the format is ok, he remove the `needs: user story/bug format` label.

 ### Votes

 When an Agent post a new comment on an issue with a :+1: (or just `+1`) MemoryOverflowAgent counts every vote and apply `votes: +10`, `votes: +20` or `votes: +50` label on the issue.
 This helps to use priority filters on the main repo.

+### Pull requests

+When an Agent publish a new Pull Request, MemoryOverflowAgent checks if its commits follow the [commit message format](https://github.com/CodeCorico/MemoryOverflow/blob/master/CONTRIBUTING.md#commit-message-format') and use [existing types](https://github.com/CodeCorico/MemoryOverflow/blob/master/CONTRIBUTING.md#type).
+Otherwise he posts a comment on the PR issue that explains how to fix the commits and add the `needs: commit guidelines` label.

 ## Follow the project